epics-base/pvaPy/README.md

 3. Python development header files/libraries (v2.6.6)
 4. Boost (v1.41.0); must have the boost_python library built.
 5. Standard development tools (gcc, make, autoconf, etc.)
+6. Boost.NumPy (optional, for retrieving numeric scalar arrays as numpy arrays)
-6. Sphinx (optional, for generating documentation)
+7. Sphinx (optional, for generating documentation)

 The Software versions listed above were used for prototype development and testing.
 It is likely that any recent version of Python and the Boost libraries